ComNets-Bremen/OPSLite/README.md

 7. `cacheBytesUpdatedSum` - Cache updates in bytes by all nodes

+### Statistics from the Wireless Interface Layer

+1. `neighbourhoodSize` - Size of nodes in the wireless neghbourhood

 ## Important Model Parameters

 The following list provides some of the most important parameters of the different models in OPSLite.
-All these parameters are configurable using the `omnetpp.ini`.
-Not all parameters are listed here.
+All these parameters are configurable using the `omnetpp.ini`. *Not all parameters are listed here*.
 Please check the respective model's `.ned` file to see all the parameters.

 ### Parameters in `OPSLiteNetwork.ned`